What Is Healthy Narcissism?

 Margaret Mahler, an eminent child psychologist, described this phase as a “love affair with the world.”
-Picture a two-year-old running down the street with a broad smile on her face and a parent frantically chasing after her.
+Picture a 2-year-old running down the street with a broad smile on her face and a parent frantically chasing after her.
 If development proceeds as it should, the child learns, through close contact with parents, friends, and teachers, that those people also have needs and desires.
 Egocentrism diminishes and the child develops concern for others.

 Healthy narcissism, or a “love affair with the world,” is something that adults can retain, although it no longer depends on being the center of the universe.
 It is that joyous, euphoric feeling of taking pleasure in oneself and one’s impact on the world.

 Why Is Healthy Narcissism Important?